 - you can work and claim your State Pension at the same time

 The State Pension age is increasing for men and women.
-You can find out your State Pension age using the State Pension age calculator.
+Calculate when you will reach State Pension age.